 Even after you've decided on a scholarship management system, you might still have some hesitation.
 The demo looks great and it seems like it hits all your requirements, but what happens after the sale?
 Here's what you should look for in a provider to have confidence in your decision.

-If you’re about to pull the trigger on a new scholarship management system, you probably have a lingering worry in the back of your mind.
+If you’re about to pull the trigger on new scholarship management software, you probably have a lingering worry in the back of your mind.
 Will it really work for our organization?

 The vendor might be saying “yes, it can do that” to all your questions, but what if they’re glossing over the finer details?
 How can you be sure?